 Management also plays an important role in the process of setting compensation for executives other than the CEO.
-The CEO, and in certain instances other executives, in consultation with the Compensation Committee's independent compensation consultant and the Chief

-Human Resources and IT Officer, develops compensation recommendations for the Compensation Committee's consideration.
+The CEO, and in certain instances other executives, in consultation with the Compensation Committee's independent compensation consultant and human resources, develops compensation recommendations for the Compensation Committee's consideration.

-Role of the Compensation Committee and Independent Adviser
+Role of the Independent Compensation Consultant